River City Motorcycle Challenge Rules

 The vast majority of our competitors ride Harley Davidson touring style motorcycles and our course is designed with this in mind.

 *Contact us prior to registering if you are unsure if your motorcycle meets our requirements.

 Emergency Motorcycle Repairs-

-If a motorcycle is deemed unserviceable for any reason prior to entering an event, the competitor may continue in the competition, provided that the competitor can locate a replacement motorcycle within 5 minutes of being called to the start line, and the new motorcycle meets the aforementioned requirements.
+If a motorcycle is deemed unserviceable for any reason prior to entering an event, the competitor may continue in the competition, provided that the competitor can repair the motorcycle or locate a replacement motorcycle within 5 minutes of being called to the start line.
+Any replacement motorcycle must meet all of the aforementioned requirements.